 Releasing fears, phobias, and limiting beliefs

 There are many energy medicine techniques that can transform and eliminate fears, phobias, and limiting beliefs.
 Emotional Freedom Technique or Tapping is one very popular method.
 All energy medicine methods work on the premise of releasing stuck energy from our energy body.
 Our energy bodies are made up of meridians and chakras.
 Traumatic experiences can get trapped in these meridians and chakras and can create patterns of behavior.
 Then when we are triggered by an event, for instance, a loud noise, a criticism, a certain relationship dynamic, we play our tape (pattern of behavior) automatically without rational thought.
 When the tape was created it may have been quite proper and helpful but as we grow and change the behavior may no longer serve you.
 Changing an automatic behavior requires moving that energy out of the body.
 You can research tapping on YouTube, there are many instructional videos.
-If you would like assistance in this process I recommend working with an energy medicine practitioner.
+If you would like assistance in this process I recommend working with an energy medicine practitioner like myself.

 For each of us willing to do the work, releasing the energy of our emotions and taking off our armor can be life-changing.
 Our true nature is always love.
 Learning to live from the place of love instead of fear takes our courage and effort.
 This is emotional freedom, or as researcher and author Brené Brown calls it Whole Hearted Living, knowing that whatever we are feeling is temporary and we have the ability to transform hate and fear into love and peace.
 When we are able to act in integrity with our beliefs, then we are expressing our authentic self.
 And from our authentic self, we can know true peace in both our body and mind no matter our circumstances.